 If you’re an experienced angler, heading to the same spots to catch the same average fish over and over again can get dull and tiresome.
 The sport loses its thrill when you’re constantly setting the record for how many little guys you throw in your bucket or back out to the water in a single trip.

 If this sounds familiar to you, it’s time to move on to the next step in your angling career—catching a trophy fish.
-Keep these key tips in mind for your next trip out to the water and you’ll be sure to reel in your biggest fish yet!
+Keep these key tips in mind for your next trip out to the water, and you’ll be sure to reel in your biggest fish yet!

-Research the best locations.
+Research the Best Locations

 The bigger the fish you’re trying to reel in, the more leverage you’ll need to pull the extra weight.
 Keep both hands on the rod, holding it in the center of your chest so that your own weight is equally distributed around it.
 You’re less likely to be pulled to one side or the other and lose balance while reeling in your catch this way.

-Hooking a trophy fish is riveting experience, but if you panic or get overexcited you can lose it in the same instant.
+Hooking a trophy fish is a riveting experience, but if you panic or get overexcited, you can lose it in the same instant.
 Focus on steadily reeling in your catch and let your equipment do its job.
 Be patient and let the fish tire out if you need to—it’s not a race.

 Also, try not to jerk while fighting a trophy-size fish.
 Even a brief jerk will create a momentary slack in the line, giving your fish the chance they need to pop off.